stuffaboutpete/picket/README.md

 ## Contact

-You are encouraged to contact me at pete@peteonline.co.uk if you want to be involved in the project or if you want any assistance in using it for yourself.
+You are encouraged to contact me at pete@stuffaboutpete.com if you want to be involved in the project or if you want any assistance in using it for yourself.